Implementing Monte Carlo Tests with P-value Buckets: Computational effort

 \subsection{Expected effort for (non-)overlapping buckets}

-This section investigates both the non-overlapping p-value buckets $\cal J$ as well as the overlapping buckets ${\cal J}^\ast$ with respect to the implied expected effort as a function of $p$.
+This section investigates both the classical buckets $\cal J$ as well as the extended buckets ${\cal J}^\ast$ with respect to the implied expected effort as a function of $p$.

-Using the non-stopping regions depicted in Figure~\ref{fig:stoppingregion}, Figure~\ref{fig:effort} shows the expected effort (measured in terms of the number of samples drawn) to compute a decision with respect to $\cal J$ (left) and ${\cal J}^\ast$ as a function of $p \in [10^{-6},1]$.
+Using the non-stopping regions depicted in Figure~\ref{fig:stoppingregion}, Figure~\ref{fig:effort} shows the expected effort (measured in terms of the number of samples drawn) to compute a decision with respect to $\cal J$ (left) and ${\cal J}^\ast$ (right) as a function of $p \in [10^{-6},1]$.
 For any given $p$, the expected effort is computed by iteratively (over $n$) updating the distribution of $S_n$ conditional on not having stopped up to time $n$.
 Using this distribution, we work out the probability of stopping at step $n$ and add the appropriate contribution to the overall effort.
+For both the Robbins-Lai and the Simctest approach, the files \textit{RL.cpp} and \textit{simctest.cpp} included in the Supplementary Material contain an implementation that computes the effort for a fixed set of p-value buckets.

 The effort diverges as $p$ approaches any of the thresholds in $\cal J$.
 For $\cal J^\ast$ the effort stays finite even in the case that $p$ coincides with one of the thresholds (Figure~\ref{fig:effort}, right).
 The effort is maximal in a neighborhood around each threshold, while in-between thresholds, the effort slightly decreases.
-For p-values larger than the maximal threshold in $\cal J^\ast$, the effort decreases to zero.
+For p-values larger than the maximal threshold in $\cal J$ or $\cal J^\ast$ the effort decreases to zero.
 The effort for Simctest seems to be uniformly smaller than the one for Robbins-Lai for both $\cal J$ and ${\cal J}^\ast$.

 Figure~\ref{fig:effort} also shows the lower bound (dashed line) on the effort derived in Section~\ref{sec:lowerbound}.
-In connection with Simctest, the effort of our algorithm of Section~\ref{section_general_algorithm} differs from the theoretical lower bound by roughly a factor of three.
+Using Simctest, the effort of our algorithm of Section~\ref{section_general_algorithm} differs from the theoretical lower bound by only a small factor.